Tangjiahui26/DataAnalysisWithR/README.md

 ## Introduction

-My name is **Jiahui Tang**, and I go by Jarry.
+My name is **Jiahui Tang**, and I go by Jerry.
 I am a new master of Engineering student in Electrical & Computer Engineering.
 I did my undergraduate study in Sichuan University(*Chengdu, China*), majoring in Information Security.
 Recently I am interested in areas of Software Engineering and Computer Systems.

 I hope I can learn some data analysis skills:smiley: and the use of R programming Language by taking [STAT 545 & 547M](http://stat545.com).